Talk to a local expert

-Buyers Agent Woollahra, NSW
+Buyers Agent in Woollahra

 Woollahra is an Eastern Suburbs suburb of Sydney, located just 5 kilometres east of the CBD and bordered by Paddington and Edgecliff to the west, Double Bay and Bellevue Hill to the north, and Bondi Junction to the south.
 The suburb of Woollahra sits within the broader Municipality of Woollahra, which covers a total land area of 12 square kilometres.